achiwa912/daemonlord/README.md

     ^^^^^^^^^^|                                                            |^^^^^^
     ^^^^^^^^^^|   i)tems s)pells jk)change member l)leave >                |^^^^^^

 Emily is a priest and can cast healing spells.
-Type `s)pell` > `c)ast spell` and type "jiai" which heals HP of a member.
+Type `s)pells` > `c)ast spell` and type "jiai" which heals HP of a member.

     ^^^^^^^^^^|   emily            L  1 g-pri gnome                        |^^^^^^
     ^^^^^^^^^^|                                                            |^^^^^^